hermonochy/QuizMaster/README.md

 - Timed quiz questions with countdown.
 - Ability to answer questions and receive scores.
 - Background music during gameplay.

-## Functions

-- `add_question()`: Add a new question to the quiz list.
-- `edit_question()`: Edit a selected question from the list.
-- `delete_question()`: Delete a selected question from the list.
-- `save_quiz()`: Save the quiz questions to a JSON file.
-- `load_quiz()`: Load a quiz from a JSON file.
-- `quiz_game()`: Play the quiz game with loaded questions.
+- Start the QuizCreator

-Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!Please add some extra quizzes for others.
+Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!
+Please add some extra quizzes for others.
 This repository is open to pull requests.

 ## Future Work